Network Capital mortgage review

 - $0 lender fee programs.
 Network Capital waives application, origination, processing and writing fees for qualified borrowers.

 - Quick closing.
-Some programs can close in as few as 15 business days.
+The company claims some programs can close in as few as 15 business days.
+This is much faster than the industry average of 47 days.

-- Multiple options to contact customer service.
-You can chat online, call, request a callback or sit down with a loan officer at its California or Florida locations.
+- Customer service options.
+Chat online, call, request a callback or sit down with a loan officer at its California or Florida locations.

 - Not licensed in all 50 states.
 Network Capital is only licensed in 24 states and Washington DC.